dylanlty/system-for-tabular-data-to-kg-matching-r2/README.md

 - Refined prompts
 - Set response safety of prompts to None
 - Process the cleaning of data by the LLM in batches of 15 instead all in one
 - Provide few rows for context during the matching process by the LLM rather than the whole table
+- Used Gemini-1.5-flash instead of GPT-4o-mini